joamoncab/revenge-unofficial-docs/english/revenge-misc/faq.md

 They are broken.
 Either look for an alternative or if there isn't make your own, or cry about it.

 #### My Revenge doesn't boot!
 It's stuck on the logo!
 Help!
-- Update to beta or alpha version
+Update to beta or alpha version.

--# thanks rusk and waffle for the tip
+<sub>thanks rusk and waffle for the tip</sub>
 Alternatively, for Revenge-xposed installations:

+> [!WARNING]
-  **THIS WILL DELETE YOUR PLUGINS IF YOU DON'T HAVE CLOUD SAVE** even though you just have to accept it because there is no other way at the moment
+> **THIS WILL DELETE YOUR PLUGINS IF YOU DON'T HAVE CLOUD SAVE** even though you just have to accept it because there is no other way at the moment

 delete app data, that's it

-  if you have cloud sync, install it and get everything back, else you gotta install it manually
+> if you have cloud sync, install it and get everything back, else you gotta install it manually

 > To clean app data go to android settings > apps > discord (revenge) > clear app data.
 Will vary depending on the manufacturer